Home » Read & Learn » WordPress » How to Setup WordPress Categories and Tags (vs. Keywords)

 7 Tips to Properly Create WordPress Tags

-- Create a list of 10-15 tags that can apply to your posts (or products) and that are unique in meaning from each other.
+1. Create a list of 10-15 tags that can apply to each post (or product) and are unique in meaning from each other.

-- You want to have a tag list that reflects the individual topics that you will have at least 5 posts (or products) in the very near future.
+3. You want a tag list that reflects the specific topics, with at least five posts (or products) for each tag, very soon.

-- Do not create new tags on the fly — stick to your list!
+5. Do not create new tags on the fly; stick to your list.
 See #2.

 At your service,